aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

     from aiida.engine import process_handler, ProcessHandlerReport

+    class ArithmeticAddBaseWorkChain(BaseRestartWorkChain):

+        _process_class = ArithmeticAddCalculation

+        ...

         @process_handler
         def handle_negative_sum(self, node):
             """Check if the calculation failed with `ERROR_NEGATIVE_NUMBER`.

             If this is the case, simply make the inputs positive by taking the absolute value.

             :param node: the node of the subprocess that was ran in the current iteration.
             :return: optional :class:`~aiida.engine.processes.workchains.utils.ProcessHandlerReport` instance to signal
                 that a problem was detected and potentially handled.
             """
             if node.exit_status == ArithmeticAddCalculation.exit_codes.ERROR_NEGATIVE_NUMBER.status:
                 self.ctx.inputs['x'] = orm.Int(abs(node.inputs.x.value))
                 self.ctx.inputs['y'] = orm.Int(abs(node.inputs.y.value))
                 return ProcessHandlerReport()

 The method name can be anything as long as it is a valid Python method name and does not overlap with one of the base work chain's methods.
 For better readability, it is, however, recommended to have the method name start with ``handle_``.